-- Have an intro script ready when rapport building with the child: My name is \\\\\\, I am \\\\\ and my job is to talk with kids. - Transition phrases: "Tell me why you came to talk to me today" or "Tell me why I came to talk to you today." - To obtain context of WHEN, consider getting the information from an informed adult.
-Suggestion to ask a child, if needed, is: "What grade were you in when that happened?" - Take a moment to ensure that you have all of the Minimal Facts before you conclude the interview.
+- Have an intro script ready when rapport building with the child: My name is , I am and my job is to talk with kids. - Transition phrases: "Tell me why you came to talk to me today" or "Tell me why I came to talk to you today." - To obtain context of WHEN, consider getting the information from an informed adult.
+Suggestions to ask a child, if needed, are: "Was it before or after Christmas?"
+"Was it near your birthday?"
+"What arade were you in when that happened?" - Take a moment to ensure that you have all of the Minimal Facts before you conclude the interview.